anonymous-1506/Mystery_Maze/README.md

   <p>Implementations</p>
   <ul>
     <li>Basic Sound Effects when an object is slelected is included
-    <li>Two samll bugs , one related to the Timer and the other related to Scoring System were fixed just after the deadline.
+    <li>Two small bugs , one related to the Timer and the other related to Scoring System were fixed just after the deadline.

   </ul>
   </li>